Mithreindeir/ctf-writeups/pico-ctf2018/contacts/ReadMe.md

 0x7ff4335b9b50:	0x0000000000000000	0x0000000000000000
 ```

 Huh well it looks like it is surrounded by addresses.
-They are all way above the fastbin size though.
-Now while malloc might
-align memory addresses, we are under no obligation to.
-Lets shift this until we can get a chunk that has a fastbin size, and
-includs the address of malloc_hook in the body.
+They are all way to large to use as a size for a fasbin chunk though.
+However, while malloc might align memory addresses, we are under no obligation to.
+Lets shift this until we can get a chunk that has a fastbin size, and includs the address of malloc_hook in the body.

 ```
 0x7ff4335b9aed:	0xf4335b8260000000	0x000000000000007f